-My name is Morovic (Not really, but let’s keep it in anyway).
+My name is Morovic.
 I’m a „Outdoor Solidarity 2“ volunteer for Young Europe Society organization.
-Project lasts for 12 months (Wow, a whole year) and since I’ve already passed a milestone of 1 month, I’m going to describe you what happened to me in those days.
+Project lasts for 12 months (Wow, a whole year) and since I’ve already passed a milestone of 1 month, I’m going to describe to you what happened to me in those days.

 I did work with a camera before… Film cameras, to be precise.
-It came to be, that I had to learn how to use DSLR cameras and basically re-learn everything I knew about photography, as it was my first time doing outdoor/ sports photography and not only that, I also learned how to Paraglide (in Theory, didnt really want to apply my theoretical knowledge to practical part).
-All things considered, first week was quite eventful and full of surprises (good ones, duh).
-Thats one week off the calendar, 3 more to go.
+It came to be, that I had to learn how to use DSLR cameras and basically relearn everything I knew about photography, as it was my first time doing outdoor/ sports photography and not only that, I also learned how to Paraglide (in Theory, didn’t really want to apply my theoretical knowledge to practical part).
+All things considered, the first week was quite eventful and full of surprises (good ones, duh).
+That’s one week off the calendar, 3 more to go.

-Having no prior knowledge of photo-editing, we dedicated second week to getting to know software (Photoshop, Lightroom and etc.).
+Having no prior knowledge of photo-editing, we dedicated the second week to getting to know software (Photoshop, Lightroom etc.).
 Let’s call this week a: „Cool Off“ week.
 We did have to go to another city later, so that we could help with photography for another project.
-As a result, in 2 weeks I learned basics of paragliding, rules of Oina, history of archery and etc.
+As a result, in 2 weeks I learned the basics of paragliding, rules of Oina, history of archery etc.

 Oh no, wall of text… I hate them as much as any other person, but what can I do?
 Right, let’s wrap this one up.
 I will post an update on how our volunteering is going in 5 months, so be ready for it!